xrrhythmsuk/xruk-player/assets/tunes/samba-reggae.md

 This is one of our core tunes.
-Together with Custard, it’s our tune that sounds most like “real” samba.
+Together with Custard, it’s our tune that sounds most like real samba.

 Like real samba, many of the breaks are more complicated, especially compared to our other tunes.
 Don’t feel like you have to learn them all!